-The term “bulk publishing” has been making it’s way around the AI & content marketing spaces a lot lately.
-Let’s get straight to it—AI bulk publishing sounds amazing on paper.
-Who wouldn’t want to bulk create dozens, even hundreds of AI-generated blog posts and watch traffic roll in?
-But here’s the thing: for most people, AI bulk publishing this is a fast track to failure.
+The term “bulk publishing” has been making its way around the AI & content marketing spaces for a while now.
+And I get the appeal—AI bulk publishing sounds amazing on paper.
+Generate dozens, even hundreds of blog posts and watch traffic roll in?
+Who wouldn’t want that?
+But here’s the thing: for most people, AI bulk publishing is still a fast track to failure.

 Does AI Bulk Publishing Work?